 Target population: educators, families, educators and families together.

-Program/practice descriptions and details: program is delivered as a workshop, with the inclusion of techniques such as storytelling, expressive arts, play, conversations and discussions.
+Program/practice descriptions and details: program is delivered as a workshop or webinar, with the inclusion of techniques such as storytelling, expressive arts, play, conversations and discussions.

 The cost of the workshop includes 12 hours of face-to-face professional learning and four hours of follow-up mentoring and implementation support to ensure new learnings and ideas become embedded in the kindergarten program.